A projection based approach for interactive fixed effects panel data models: Conclusions

 In this paper, a new estimator for the regression parameters in a panel data model with interactive fixed effects has been proposed.
-The main novelty of this approach is that factor loadings are approximated through nonparametric additive functions and it is then possible to partial out the interactive effects.
+The main novelty of this approach is that factor loadings are approximated through nonparametric additive functions, and it is then possible to partial out the interactive effects.
 Therefore, the new estimator adopts the well-known partial least squares form, and there is no need to use iterative estimation techniques to compute it.
-It turns out that the limiting distribution of the estimator has a discontinuity when the variance of the idiosyncratic parameter is near the boundaries.
-The discontinuity makes the usual "plug-in" method used to estimate the asymptotic variance only valid pointwise and may produce either over- or under- coveraging probabilities.
-We show that uniformity can be achieved by cross-sectional bootstrap.
-Later, the common factors are estimated using principal component analysis (PCA), and the corresponding convergence rates are obtained.
-A Monte Carlo study indicates good performance in terms of mean squared error.
+It turns out that the limiting distribution of the estimator has a discontinuity when the variance of the idiosyncratic parameter of the factor loading approximation is near the boundaries.
+The discontinuity makes the usual ``plug-in'' inference based on the estimated asymptotic covariance matrix problematic since it can lead to either over- or under-coveraging probabilities.
+We show that non-conservative uniformly valid inference can be achieved by cross-sectional bootstrap.
+A Monte Carlo study indicates good performance in terms of mean squared error and bootstrap coverage.
 We apply our methodology to analyze the determinants of growth rates in OECD countries.